dennis-tra/shamir/README.md

 ### Restore

 Let's imagine you have a file called `shares.txt` which contains more than `threshold` shares of your secret **separated by newlines**.
-E.g., you can then run any of the following commands:
+You could then run any of the following commands:

 ```shell
 $ shamir restore shares.txt